 Send your letter via certified mail, so you have a way to track that the letter was received by the debt collector.
 A return receipt request will provide you with signature proof that the letter was mailed.
 Make sure to keep a copy of the letter for your own records.

 While a cease-and-desist letter will stop collectors from contacting you, it doesn't stop other collection activity.
 The collector may continue reporting the account to the credit bureaus.
 In some cases, collectors may even file a lawsuit against you to have the courts legally enforce the debt.

 Future Debt Collectors

-The cease and desist letter applies only to the debt collector that you send it to, not to any other debt collectors that maybe calling you.
-If your account is sold or assigned to a new collection agency, you will have to send a new cease and desist letter for that debt collector.
+The cease-and-desist letter applies only to the debt collector that you send it to, not to any other debt collectors that might be calling you.
+If your account is sold or assigned to a new collection agency, you will have to send a new cease-and-desist letter for that debt collector.
 You can use the same template, just make sure to update the account and collector information.

 Note that a cease-and-desist letter only applies to third-party debt collectors.
 It does not apply to the original creditor—the company who originally extended the account to you.